 We will be producing scoping reviews of the existing evidence, drawing together data, and undertaking secondary analysis of longitudinal studies, to map how the current experiences of today’s young people could be shaping their longer term health trajectories in the decades that follow.
+The inquiry will culminate in a series of policy recommendations in 2019.

 For more information, contact Dr Ann Hagell, email@example.com